Mrian07/Proyeksi/docs/development/report-a-bug/README.md

 If you find a bug please create a bug report.

-1. Login to or register at the [OpenProject community platform](https://community.openproject.org/login).
+1. Login to or register at the [ProyeksiApp community platform](https://community.openproject.org/login).
 It's fast and free.
 2. Look for an existing bug report using the search bar in the header navigation on top.
 If there's one, please leave a comment or add additional information.
 Otherwise:
 3. Open the [bug form](https://community.openproject.org/projects/openproject/work_packages/new?type=1).
 4. Add a precise subject.